keirthana/anbox-cloud-docs/howto/anbox/control-ams-remotely.md

    * Copy the client certificate to `$HOME/snap/amc/current/client/client.crt`.
    * Copy the client key to `$HOME/snap/amc/current/client/client.key`

-## Expose the AMS HTTPS service

-To be able to access AMS remotely, its HTTPS service must be exposed.

-If you are running the Anbox Cloud Appliance, you can expose the service with the following command:

-    anbox-cloud-appliance ams expose

-If you are running a charmed Anbox Cloud deployment, the service is automatically exposed within the internal subnet.
-If this is sufficient, you do not need further configuration.
-If you want to access AMS from a machine that is in a different subnet, use `juju expose` to expose the service (see [How to expose a deployed application](https://canonical-juju.readthedocs-hosted.com/en/latest/user/howto/manage-applications/#manage-an-applications-public-availability-over-the-network) for instructions).
-Note that if you expose services externally, you should also add a load balancer or proxy to your deployment.

 ## Configure AMC to connect to AMS

 After setting up the security certificates, configure AMC to connect to the remote AMS.
 To do this, choose a name for the remote and enter the following command: